Alphabet: Types

 The term "alphabet" is used by linguists and paleographers in both a wide and a narrow sense.
-In a broader sense, an alphabet is a segmental script at the phoneme level—that is, it has separate glyphs for individual sounds and not for larger units such as syllables or words.
-In the narrower sense, some scholars distinguish "true" alphabets from two other types of segmental script, abjads, and abugidas.
+In its broader sense, an alphabet is a segmental script at the phoneme level—that is, it has separate glyphs for individual sounds and not for larger units such as syllables or words.
+In its narrower sense, some scholars distinguish "true" alphabets from two other types of segmental script: abjads and abugidas.
 These three differ in how they treat vowels.
 Abjads have letters for consonants and leave most vowels unexpressed.
 Abugidas are also consonant-based but indicate vowels with diacritics, a systematic graphic modification of the consonants.
 The earliest known alphabet using this sense is the Wadi el-Hol script, believed to be an abjad.
 Its successor, Phoenician, is the ancestor of modern alphabets, including Arabic, Greek, Latin (via the Old Italic alphabet), Cyrillic (via the Greek alphabet), and Hebrew (via Aramaic).

-Examples of present-day abjads are the Arabic and Hebrew scripts; true alphabets include Latin, Cyrillic, and Korean Hangul; and abugidas, used to write Tigrinya, Amharic, Hindi, and Thai.
+Examples of present-day abjads are the Arabic and Hebrew scripts; true alphabets include Latin, Cyrillic, and Korean hangul; and abugidas, used to write Tigrinya, Amharic, Hindi, and Thai.
 The Canadian Aboriginal syllabics are also an abugida, rather than a syllabary, as their name would imply, because each glyph stands for a consonant and is modified by rotation to represent the following vowel.
 In a true syllabary, each consonant-vowel combination gets represented by a separate glyph.

 All three types may be augmented with syllabic glyphs.
 Ugaritic, for example, is essentially an abjad but has syllabic letters for /ʔa, ʔi, ʔu/ These are the only times that vowels are indicated.
 Coptic has a letter for /ti/.
 Devanagari is typically an abugida augmented with dedicated letters for initial vowels, though some traditions use अ as a zero consonant as the graphic base for such vowels.